Kingmsh1/PJPT-Learning/Active Directory/active-directory-post-compromise-attacks.md

 ## Kerberoasting:

 * Quick way to get domain admin/service account privileges in a network using a compromised valid domain login.
+You don't need a privileged user's credentials for this.
 * A quick summary of the steps:

 1. Request a TGT (Ticket Granting Ticket) from the Domain Controller (our Key Distribution Centre - KDC) by providing an NTLM hash.
 Any user on the domain can request this, so use any compromised credentials.